AnyLog-co/documentation/anylog commands.md

 Returns log instances containing the keywords "SQL" or "Error".
 The reply format is JSON.

 <pre>
-get query log "timestamp"
+get query log where keys = "timestamp"
 </pre>
 If query log is enabled, only queries with "timestamp" in the SQL text will be returned.

-## get workers pool & get tcp pool
+## Get pools info

 These commands returns the number of threads aligned to satisfy tasks and a flag indicating if each thread is busy executing a task or in a wait state for a new task.
 For example:
 <pre>